lrfinotti/cybr201_book/01-WhatIsCrypto.md

 +++

 The importance of keeping messages secret is clear and has been applied since ancient times.
-One very basic *cipher* (i.e., a secret method of writing or recording data) is the so called [Caesar Cipher](https://en.wikipedia.org/wiki/Caesar_cipher), since there is some evidence the Caesar employed this method in ancient Rome.
+One very basic *cipher* (i.e., a secret method of writing or recording data) is the so called [Caesar Cipher](https://en.wikipedia.org/wiki/Caesar_cipher), since there is some evidence the Julius Caesar employed this method in ancient Rome.

 The idea is very basic: we simply scramble the letters!

 For instance one might replace every occurrence of A with D, every occurrence of B with, H, every occurrence of C with U, and so on.

 To distinguish the encoded text from the real one, we will use *lowercase* letters for the unencrypted text and *uppercase* letters for the encrypted text.
-So, our "scrambling" might be given by the table below:
+So, for example, our "scrambling" might be given by the table below:

 ```{table} Example of Caesar Cipher
 :name: tb-cc